Graphtec FC9000 / CE7000/8000 Cutters

 - After setting the pinch rollers,

-- Align the knife over the black square when using a "Standard"
+- Align the knife over the black square when using a Standard location, or below the black bar when using Front Edge, Rear Edge, or Front and Rear Edges.
+Press Enter.

 - Cutting will now proceed.